eraybasar/pesdk-docs/_guides/html5/v5_rc_3/features/adjustment.md

 ## Flattening of categories

 If `flattenCategories` is set to true, all enabled adjustment will be shown in the top-level of the adjustment tool, which effectively hides the categories.
+Relevant only for AdvancedUI.

 ```js
 const editor = new PhotoEditorSDKUI({